neoclide/coc.nvim/Readme.md

 - **[coc-angular](https://github.com/iamcco/coc-angular)** for `angular`.
 - **[coc-vimlsp](https://github.com/iamcco/coc-vimlsp)** for `viml`.

 Plus more!
-To get a full list of coc extensions, [search coc.nvim on npm](https://www.npmjs.com/search?q=keywords%3Acoc.nvim).
+To get a full list of coc extensions, [search coc.nvim on npm](https://www.npmjs.com/search?q=keywords%3Acoc.nvim), or use [coc-marketplace](https://github.com/fannheyward/coc-marketplace), which can search and install extensions in coc.nvim directly.

 **Note:** use `:CocConfig` to edit the configuration file.
 Completion & validation are supported after `coc-json` is installed.